shuklarchit/Flight/README.md

 ## Purpose of the Project

 The purpose of this project is mainly educational.
 This project helps in understanding Java GUI development, object-oriented programming, JDBC, and the basic structure of a desktop-based management system.

-## Contributing

-If you would like to contribute to this project, you can modify the existing modules or add new ones.
-Any suggestions and improvements are welcome.